 - 1 cup mini-chocolate chips

-In the bowl of a stand mixer fitted with the paddle attachment, cream together the white sugar, brown sugar and butter.
+In the bowl of a stand mixer fitted with the paddle attachment, cream together the sugar, brown sugar and butter until light and fluffy.

 Beat in the eggs, one at a time, and then beat in the peanut butter, vanilla, baking soda and salt until well combined.

-Add the the oats and mix until incorporated, and then add the mini M&Ms and mini-chocolate chips.
+Add the the oats and mix until combined, then add the mini M&Ms and mini-chocolate chips.

 FOLLOW JUST A TASTE ON INSTAGRAM and show us what you’re cooking in your kitchen!
 Use the hashtag